kaltura/nginx-vod-module/README.md

 * `liveWindowDuration` - integer, optional, provides a way to override `vod_live_window_duration` specified in the configuration.
 If the value exceeds the absolute value specified in `vod_live_window_duration`, it is ignored.
+* `timeOffset` - integer, sets an offset that should be applied to the server clock when serving live requests.
+This parameter can be used to test future/past events.

 #### Sequence